egberts/egberts.github.io-src/content/articles/vim-debugging.md

 Starting Out Debugging
 ----------------------

-Two terminal sessions are required for a successful debugging of any new or changed Vim syntax.
+Two terminal sessions are require for a successful debugging of any new or changed Vim syntax.

 1. Editing/saving the changed Vim syntax (`~/.vim/syntax/named.conf`) file